Stampede Pest Control

 Why termites swarm

 Termite swarms are a fascinating, albeit alarming, natural occurrence signaling a colony's growth and the onset of its expansion phase.
-As a colony matures, typically over several years, it produces swarmers or alates — winged termites tasked with establishing new colonies.
+As a colony matures, typically over several years, it produces swarmers, or alates: winged termites whose job is to start new colonies.
 These swarmers take flight, often in large numbers, creating what is known as a termite swarm.
 This event is particularly common during the warmer months, aligning with termite season.

 Homeowners should be particularly vigilant for signs of swarming, such as the presence of winged termites or discarded wings, as these can be the first indicators of a nearby termite colony.